(This post contains affiliate links. Read my full disclosure.)

 - Writing Tools for Blogging

 It goes without saying that in order to start a blog you need to build a website, and in order to build a website, it needs to run on a Content Management System (CMS).
 The most popular CMS for blogs which this site also runs on is WordPress, which I highly recommend.

-For beginners, however, WordPress does have its complexities and learning curve needed to master themes, plugins, and at the end of the day the overall design of the blog to your liking, which often requires hiring a developer to help complete development of the website.
+For beginners, however, WordPress does have its complexities and learning curve needed to master themes, plugins, and, at the end of the day, the overall design of the blog to your liking, which often requires hiring a developer to help complete the website.

-If you are looking for an easy to use CMS to literally launch your blog in less than an hour, you’ll want to investigate the Big 3 WordPress alternatives listed here.
+If you are looking for an easy-to-use CMS to literally launch your blog in less than an hour, you’ll want to investigate the WordPress alternatives listed here.

 Squarespace helps you turn any idea into a reality.
 The tool offers best-in-class website templates, and you can customize the design to fit your professional needs or personal style.